Team2445/The-Programming-Survival-Guide/Java Lessons/Data-Types.md

 # Data Types

-## Like most programming languages, Java contains a handful of different types of data.
+### Like most programming languages, Java contains a handful of different types of data

-### The most common ones are
+#### The most common ones are:

 ## Integers